CountyEthics

 Warnings 2

-• Waterlogged grassy landings significantly increase the risk of ankle and knee injuries from even low-height falls.
+• Waterlogged grassy landings significantly increase the risk of ankle and knee injuries from slips during bouldering falls.

 Reasoning